How does the PAR sensor work?

 3. Calibrate the sensor before measurement.
 Calibration methods vary based on model and manufacturer; consult the sensor’s manual for precise instructions.

 4. Start recording data by activating the sensor.
-It measures PAR radiation through the filter and outputs an electrical signal.
+It measures PAR solar radiation sensors through the filter and outputs an electrical signal.

 5. Process the collected data by converting the electrical signal into a PAR value.
 Refer to the sensor’s specifications and operation manual for conversion methods particular to your sensor model.